nd1012/wan24-Crypto/README.md

     });// KdfPbKdf2Options cast implicit to CryptoOptions
 ```

+**TIP**: You may override the default hash algorithm which is being used in a
+new options instance in the static `DefaultHashAlgorithm` property.

 **NOTE**: The SP 800-108 HMAC CTR KBKDF algorithm isn't available in a WASM
 app, and there's currently no pure .NET replacement included in the
 `wan24-Crypto-BC` library.
 It doesn't support iterations and salt (but a label